Andrew Benintendi Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 23rd in MLB with a collective 8.2 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- Cardinals pitchers combine to give up 87 home runs (one per game), the second-fewest in the league.
+- Cardinals pitchers combine to allow 87 home runs (one per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.